 Any real conclusion?

-Well, yes – you should do a change of address in Google Webmaster Tools!
+Well, yes – you should do a change of address in Google Search Console!
 Obviously, that’s the commonly accepted best practice, but I do think it’s more “powerful” (for want of a better term) than doing a 301 redirect alone.
 I accept there are a few other things happening on this domain around the same time, but I wouldn’t argue that it’s a bad idea.

 My advice to you: I would always do an audit of any domain migration history on a new client site and set up proper verification for any domains you find kicking around, (which you can do via DNS TXT records or by creating a new WWW CNAME temporarily).
 Then, see what happens!